lewis-boyd/aSimpleStory/README.md

 # aSimpleStory

-This is a single sentence.
+This is a single sentence...